- This event has passed.

 Neurodivergent artists and practitioners discuss how they work with digital

 July 5, 2021 @ 11:00 am - 12:30 pm

 Free webinar brought to you by The Space, in association with Arts Council England.

-We’ll also discuss the extent to which digital arts and culture satisfy neurodivergent audiences.
+We’ll discuss the extent to which digital arts and culture satisfy neurodivergent audiences.
 We will ask what needs to change, and talk about the ways in which the neurotypical world can adapt to become more inclusive to ND thinkers.